DUI Checkpoint Laws in DE

 Have you been arrested in Kent County or Sussex County Delaware for a DUI at a DUI Checkpoint?
 Are you concerned about the fairness or legality of the DUI Checkpoints?

 Do not feel discouraged if this has happened to you.
 While, DUI Checkpoints are legal in Delaware, but they must follow very specific laws.
 If those laws are not followed, a lawyer could have your charges dismissed.

 Both Delaware residents and visitors to Delaware have rights.
 If you face an arrest for Driving Under the Influence at a DUI Checkpoint in Delaware, you need a lawyer.
 It is in your best interest to work with a skilled Delaware DUI Defense Lawyer.
 Call The Law Offices of Murray, Phillips & Gay at 302-855-9300.
 Or, email us here.
-We have more than 20 years experience serving those accused of DUI in Kent & Sussex County, Delaware.
+We have more than 20 years of experience serving those accused of DUI in Kent & Sussex County, Delaware.

 Delaware’s Checkpoint Strikeforce